GSA-TTS/identity-dev-docs/_pages/production.md

 1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Dashboard.
 Select “Apps” from the top right menu, then select the “Create a new test app” button.

-2. Enter the name of the app **as it appears in your IAA** in the "App Name" field - Do NOT use environment names such as "Prod" or "Production".
+2. Enter the name of the app as it appears in your IAA in the "App Name" field. **Do NOT use environment names such as "Prod" or "Production".**

-3. Enter the name of the app **as it should appear to users** in the "Friendly Name" field. **This is the app name a user will see when logging in.**
+3. Enter the name of the app as it should appear to users in the "Friendly Name" field. **This is the app name a user will see when logging in.**

 4. Next, choose an agency team for the app from the drop down menu